 We know quite a bit about Fred and Mary’s household, in large part because one of their own family members has chosen to speak honestly in public about what really went on behind this family’s closed doors.

-For starters, we know that, “Even for [their generation], the family was split deeply along gender lines.”(4) Not even in a mildly endearing way, mind you, but in a shockingly callous attempt at division of labor between these reluctant new parents.
+For starters, we know that, “Even for [their generation], the family was split deeply along gender lines.”(5) Not even in a mildly endearing way, mind you, but in a shockingly callous attempt at division of labor between these reluctant new parents.
 The set-up was simple.
 There was an understanding between Fred and Mary about how this would go.
-When it came to “parenting” their children, Fred would be in charge of the boys, and Mary would be in charge of the girls.
+When it came to handling their children, Fred would be in charge of the boys, and Mary would be in charge of the girls.

 Remember, Fred rarely even spent time inside his own home.
 He slept at home every night, and spent one weekend day at home, but that’s it.
-Fred “firmly believed that dealing with young children was not his job and kept to his twelve-hour-a-day, six-day-a-week job.”(4) More than anything, Fred was an absentee father who rarely cared to even spend time with his children, much less meaningfully engage with them.
+Fred “firmly believed that dealing with young children was not his job and kept to his twelve-hour-a-day, six-day-a-week job.”(5) More than anything, Fred was an absentee father who rarely cared to even spend time with his children, much less meaningfully engage with them.
 And when Fred did engage, he engaged with his sons only.
 Fred ignored his daughters.

 And just as the girls were neglected by their father, the boys were neglected by their mother.
 Mary cooked, laundered, and cleaned for all five of her children.
-But speaking to her sons?
+But, speaking to her sons?
 Listening to her sons?
 Asking them questions?
 Trying to “parent” them in any meaningful regard?
 No. Not her job, she believed.
-When it came to the boys, Mary “didn’t feel it was her place to guide them.”(4)
+When it came to the boys, Mary “didn’t feel it was her place to guide them.”(5)

-According to their own family member, “Mary and Fred were problematic parents from the very beginning.”(4) Fred simply didn’t care about his wife or children.
+According to their own family member, “Mary and Fred were problematic parents from the very beginning.”(5) Fred simply didn’t care about his wife or children.
 He cared only about work, which was an extension of his single priority in life: getting rich.

 Mary “attended to [her kids] when it was convenient for her, not when they needed her to.
 Often unstable and needy, prone to self-pity and flights of martyrdom, she often put herself first.”
-As a mother of many vulnerable young children, “Mary was emotionally and physically absent.”(4)
+As a mother of many vulnerable young children, “Mary was emotionally and physically absent.”(5)

 Fred and Mary’s children were raised in a home that was not physically, emotionally, or mentally safe for young, developing children.
 These children were raised in an environment in which they could not depend on their caretakers to be consistent and predictable in their words and actions.
 These children did not get what they needed from their caretakers, thus, they understandably developed severe and life-long trust issues.
 If you are unable to trust your own mother and father during the most vulnerable years of your childhood, how well do you think you would be able to trust anyone at all later in life, even when it is in fact merited?

 The National Child Traumatic Stress Network explains that children who grow up in neglectful and emotionally abusive homes like Fred and Mary’s, “have trouble controlling and expressing emotions, and may react violently or inappropriately to situations.
 Our ability to develop healthy, supportive relationships with friends and significant others depends on our having first developed those kinds of relationships in our families.
-A child with a complex trauma history may have problems in romantic relationships, in friendships, and with authority figures, such as teachers or police officers.”(16)
+A child with a complex trauma history may have problems in romantic relationships, in friendships, and with authority figures, such as teachers or police officers.”(17)

 In 1946, Fred and Mary gave birth to their fourth baby, a boy they named Donald.
 This fragile young boy, along with his siblings, would be raised in toxic soil.

-And Donald didn’t get much sunlight either.
+Donald didn’t get much sunlight either.
 Did he get the unconditional love and support from his father?
 No, he didn’t.
 How about from his mother?
 Nope.
 Not from her either.

 From the time he was a baby, Donald learned he could not rely on Fred and Mary to adequately care for him.
 His earliest attempts at trying to garner the mere attention of his father were regularly met with scorn.
 According to a family member of Donald’s, “By engaging in behaviors that were biologically designed to trigger soothing, comforting responses from their parents, the little boys instead provoked their father’s anger or indifference when they were most vulnerable.
-For Donald… ‘needing’ became equated with humiliation, despair, and hopelessness.”(4)
+For Donald… ‘needing’ became equated with humiliation, despair, and hopelessness.”(5)

 What about the water that human babies need?
 Did Donald get consistent, positive feedback and engagement from his parents?
 Of course he didn’t.